The metal hand sign is from an Italian gesture to ward off the evil eye.

 While in space for the 1965 Gemini 6 project, astronauts Tom Stafford and Wally Schirra snuck sleigh bells and a harmonica aboard the capsule.
 Alluding to Santa Claus, on December 16th they reported seeing “… a satellite going from north to south, up in a polar orbit.”
-They then proceeded to play, to an initially very confused mission control, Jingle Bells.
-Their instruments were the the first every played in outer space and are now in the Smithsonian.
+They then proceeded to play Jingle Bells to an initially very confused mission control.
+Their instruments were the first every played in outer space and are now in the Smithsonian.

 During the mid 1960s the song began to take-on alternate lyrics, the most famous of which is the Batman themed parody.
 The Batman Smells version seems to have started around the time of the original Adam West television show.
 Australia has Aussie Jingle Bells to better align to the summer heat of Christmas down under.